vimeo/psalm/docs/running_psalm/configuration.md

   autoloader="[string]"
 >
 ```
-if your application registers one or more custom autoloaders, and/or declares universal constants/functions, this autoloader script will be executed by Psalm before scanning starts.
+If your application registers one or more custom autoloaders, and/or declares universal constants/functions, this autoloader script will be executed by Psalm before scanning starts.
 Psalm always registers composer's autoloader by default.

 #### throwExceptionOnError
 ```xml